 In the Philippines, like other countries with many VAs, average salaries are lower, so the same amount of work may be available for less money.

-Specifically with regard to the Philippines, there are so many VAs and VA platforms there that you should be able to find one that will allow you to really maximize your efficiency.
+There are so many VAs and VA platforms in the Philippines there that you should be able to find one that will allow you to really maximize your efficiency.

 Bear in mind that Philippine time is UTC+8, putting it 12 hours ahead of the East Coast.
 Which can be a great thing – your VA can complement your schedule by working while you’re sound asleep.